 The other factor which distinguishes dealing with Superannuation from other types of assets is that, because it is held on Trust and controlled by the Trustee of the fund, you must afford the Trustee “procedural fairness” in relation to any proposed superannuation split.
 This requires parties’ to give the Trustee at least 28 days’ notice of the proposed split, during which time the Trustee can object to the proposed split.

-The process for splitting your superannuation cannot begin until you get the information needed to value the superannuation benefit.
+The process for splitting cannot begin until you get the information needed to value the superannuation benefit.
 The value of your benefit is not always simply the balance on your Member Statement.
 Our Rockhampton family lawyers can help you obtain the necessary information from the Trustee to value the superannuation benefit (which includes a Form 6 Declaration and Superannuation Information Request Form).

 There are different types of superannuation, and the rules for how to value each fund vary accordingly.
 Although the information the Trustee supplies may be enough to value some benefits, there are times when the process is more complicated and an expert valuation is required from someone such as an Actuary.
 Funds which use different valuing methods, for example, include self-managed superannuation funds and defined benefit funds.